 Moving out of home

-As well as work and study, moving out of home is a massive milestone in this part of life — and it can be as overwhelming financially as it is socially.
-The major and most obvious cost is accommodation and for the majority of us, the first move is renting in a share house.
+As well as work and study, moving out of home is a massive milestone in this time of life.
+It can be as overwhelming financially as it is socially.
+The major and most obvious cost is accommodation.
+For the majority of us, the first move is renting in a share house.
 The initial financial outlays are significant, including bond, and a few weeks rent in advance, as well as planning for how you’ll cover rent both short and long term.

-As a renter, you’re financially responsible for all of your personal belongings if they are stolen, lost or damaged – everything from clothing and jewellery to the appliances and furniture you bring into your new home.
+As a renter, you’re financially responsible for all of your personal belongings if they are stolen, lost or damaged.
+That includes everything from clothing and jewellery to the appliances and furniture you bring into your new home.
 What’s also perhaps not clear is that you’re responsible for inflicted damage to fixtures within the building.

 Buying contents insurance can become a minimal part of your overall budget and cover you for accidental breakage to glass, ceramic and sanitary fixtures in your home, as well as for natural disasters such as storm, rainwater and flooding damage, fire and explosion.
 Contents insurance even covers theft, attempted theft and malicious damage.
 For more information, check out our Renters Insurance.